 - Upgrade your password.
 Strong passwords are the first line of defense against many types of threats, including man-in-the-middle attacks.
-If you don’t know how to create an unbreakable password, CyberGhost’s Password Manager can help.

 - Update the firmware.
 It’s not as common for cheap routers to get firmware updates, but it does happen.
 Check the manufacturer’s website to see if any patches are available, and follow the instructions to apply them.